Jako/LangRouter/README.md

 ## Translations

-Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/langrouter/standard/)
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/langrouter/standard/) and the [Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/langrouter/system-settings/)